Murder of Micaela Ortega: Investigation

 Luna confessed to killing Ortega and took police officers to where Luna had placed her body.

 Trial

-Luna was tried in court for child sexual grooming, and, in a historical moment for Argentine justice, became the first person in the country to be convicted of those charges in October of 2017.
+Luna was tried in court for child sexual grooming, and, in a historical moment for Argentine justice, became the first person in the country to be convicted of those charges in October 2017.
 Luna was sentenced to life in prison.

 Luna's public defendant, Ana Julia Biasotti, presented a motion in court to have Luna's sentence vacated because the defense had been denied a motion to take the case to Argentina's supreme court and instead the trial was decided by the Bahia Blanca province's court.
-But the motion was denied on 5 July, 2023 by judges Ricardo Lorenzetti, Horacio Rosatti and Juan Carlos Maqueda.
+But the motion was denied on 5 July 2023 by judges Ricardo Lorenzetti, Horacio Rosatti and Juan Carlos Maqueda.

 Mica's law

 Mica's law, named after Ortega, is law #27,590 of the Argentine legal code.
 It declares that social networking sites in Argentina must tell minors about the dangers of using those sites with a warning once they get on them.